awslabs/ec2-spot-workshops/content/rendering-with-batch/monitor/optional_fis.md

 ```

 {{% notice note %}}
-The FIS experiment starts an asynchronous process to send the interruption signal to 3 EC2 instances
+When started the FIS experiment starts an asynchronous process to send the interruption signal to 3 EC2 instances
 {{% /notice %}}

 You can check the status of the FIS Experiment's progress with the following command